illinois-cs241/illinois-cs241.github.io/_pages/index.md

 Labs:
      Released every Thursday.
-     Pre-deadline runs: Everyday from Friday to Wednesday (you will get to start these!)
+     Pre-deadline runs: Available every day from Friday to Wednesday (you will get to start these!)
      Deadline AG run on Wednesday at 11:59 pm

 MPs: